psf/the-invisibles/content/english/episodes/ep-8.md

 - Personal projects
 - Growth mindset and changing perspectives
 - Personal interests and hobbies
-- Podcats reflection and plans for the future
+- PyPodcats reflection and plans for the future
 - Founding and supports